alejandrocqvd/alejandrocqvd/README.md

 "Hi, I'm Alejandro :0"

 $ cat about_me.txt
-I deleted my old readme but I kinda like this one better I also like cats
+So I accidentally deleted my old readme but I kinda like this one better I also like cats

 $ cat skills.txt